ibm-cloud-docs/pattern-db2-sap-vpc/deploy.md

 The IBM Db2 Pacemaker configuration requires two steps:

 1. Setting up a Virtual IP address with an Application Load Balancer
-1. Configuring Db2 HADR Pacemaker cluster fencing on IBM Cloud
+1. Configuring Db2 HADR Pacemaker cluster fencing or Qdevice on IBM Cloud

 Links to the configuration activities for each step are provided in the next sections.